-Section A - details about the st udent
+Section A - details about the student

 Applications for students with an Education, Health and Care Plan will be forwarded to the 0-25 Special Educational Needs Team.
 This will not affect the setting this student will attend.
 Please tell us here if this student has an EHCP.

 Schools are not obliged to admit a student who has been Permanently Excluded from school twice with the most recent exclusion being in the last 2 years.
 Please tell us if this student has been twice Permanently Excluded.
+YES / NO

 Which year group are you applying for?

 Forename(s)

 Surname

 Date of Birth

 Gender

 Home address with postcode

-normally resident.
-If you expect to move from the nay affect your application.
-We will confirm were evidence is required.
+The address must be where the student is normally resident.
+If you expect to move from this address before admission, you must let us know as this may affect your application.
+We will confirm with you whether a change of address is accepted and whether evidence is required.

+change of address is accepted and whet ner evidence is required.

 New address if moving, with postcode

 Moving date

 Current school or setting

-Is this student in the Care of a Local Aut Local Authority before immediately bein Arrangements Order or a Special Guard g adopted or made the subject of a Child YES / NO
+Suthority or was he or she in the Care of a being adopted or made the subject of a Child rdianship Order?
+YES / NO

 If so, please give contact details

-Section B - details about the ap pplicant
+Section B - details about the applicant

 Forename

 Surname

 Address if different to the student

 Email address

 Daytime telephone number

 Relationship to the student

-and you are submitting the application,
+If you are the student and you are submitting the application,

-you do not need to answer the following questions in this section Do you have parental responsibility for this student?
-YES / NO
+you do not need to answer the following questions in this section.
+Do you have parental responsibility for this student?
+YES / No YES / NO

+bo you have parental responsibility to tins student: 1207110

 Is this student subject to a private fostering arrangement?
 YES / NO

-Is there another person or body (such as a Local Authority) who might object to YES / NO
+Is there another person or body (such as a Local Authority) who might object to this application?
+YES / NO

-this application?
 Is there a court order in place that might affect this application?
 YES / NO

 If you have answered YES to any of the previous 3 questions, please give details

 Section C - details about the sixth form You can only name one sixth form or post-16 setting on this form.
 It cannot be used for Further Education College applications.
-Name of sixth form Exmouth Community College ge Do you believe this student is eligible to for sibling priority for this school?
-YES / NO If so, please tell us the sibling's name and date of birth Are you selecting this school because catchment area? you believe this student lives in the YES / NO Are you selecting this school because staff working there?
-You must provide details of the member of the student is the student of a member of of staff in the box below.
-YES / NO You can give reasons for your preferer nce below if you wish:
+Exmouth Community Colle ge for sibling priority for this school?
+YES / NO you believe this student lives in the YES / NO YES / NO nce below if you wish: t-16 setting on this form.
+It cannot be used for